 me the Chairman of that Committee made it very plain.
-Evime the charment and not listen to what he said, dently some of the Brothers did not listen to what he said, deathy some of the come up here and recite the reason why the Chairman will come up here and recite the reason why that Committee rejected the matters proposed, Past Commander-that Committee rejected the matters idea in-Chief Barrows will have a better idea.
+Evime the charman the Brothers did not listen to what he said, dently some of the Brothers did not listen to what he said, dently some of the part of the reason why the Chairm in the rejected the matters proposed, Past Commander-that Committee rejected the matters proposed, Past Commander-that Committee Repress will have a better idea in-Chief Barrows will have a better idea.